StockNews.com Initiates Coverage on Acme United (NYSE:ACU)

-StockNews.com began coverage on shares of Acme United (NYSE:ACU – Get Rating) in a note issued to investors on Friday.
+StockNews.com started coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research note issued on Sunday.
 The brokerage set a “hold” rating on the stock.

 About Acme United (Get Rating)